orbs-network/orbs-network-go/DependencyManagement.md

 ## Initial flow

-To install all dependencies after checking out the project, do
+To install all dependencies after checking out the project, run:

 `./git-submodules-checkout.sh`

-To install dependency management tool, do
+To install dependency management tool, run:

 `go get github.com/kovetskiy/manul`

+The dependency management tool will enable you to update to specific versions and add new dependencies.

 ## Adding new dependency

-Add new dependency from `master`:
+Add new dependency from `master`, or 'latest version':

 `manul -I github.com/username/repo`

 Add new dependency pointing to a certain commit:

-`manul -I github.com/username/repo=COMMIT`
+`manul -I github.com/username/repo=COMMIT-HASH`

 ## Updating dependency to point to a certain commit

-`manul -U github.com/username/repo=COMMIT`
+Running `manul -U github.com/username/repo=COMMIT-HASH` will change the submodules version to the one you just set.
+Note that this will automatically checkout the correct version as well, so after running the update command you are in actual working with the updated version.

+## Updating dependencies after pulling from the upstream

+The checkout script resets to the committed state, this works both when doing the first init or at any later stage.
+So to update from pull run:

 `./git-submodules-checkout.sh`

-## Updating dependencies after pulling from origin

-`./git-submodules-checkout.sh`

 ## Rolling back

+In cases where you made changes just to check a specific version (commit hash) of a dependency (using `manul -U`), rolling back or resetting to the committed state is done also via the checkout script:

 `./git-submodules-checkout.sh`